sharik709/sharik709/README.md

 Many more coming 💪

-I'm passionate about programming, I love building software with potentials to change the world in a good way.
+I'm passionate about senior software engineer, I love building software with potentials to change the world in a good way.

 I want to build more public packages and contribute to open source and be as helpful as possible for the community.